kohies/int-arch-tutorials/lesson2-datamodels.didact.md

 ## Retrieving records from a database

-The Development Container you are connected to is running an instance of MongoDB in the background.
+The Development Container you are connected to is running an instance of MongoDB in the back  ground.
 This instance has a database called 'highPerformanceDb', which is what our high-performance application uses to store and retrieve data.
 So far inside this database there is only one collection, named 'salesmen'.